Docker Container Labels

 Update Group Labels

 Control the order in which containers are updated within a group.
+These can also be set per-container from the dashboard UI (see Label vs UI Precedence above).

 | Label | Example | Description |